kyma-incubator/compass/docs/compass/09-01-e2e-test-design.md

 ### Installation of external services mock

-* To install external services mock - compass installer can be used with some overrides like:
+1. To install external services mock, you can use the Compass installer with some overrides like the following:

 ```yaml
 apiVersion: v1